classiebit/eventmie-pro-docs/resources/docs/3.0/events/simple-events.md

 ## Create Simple Event

-Simple event here refers to single or multiple days event.
-Click on <larecipe-button type="primary" size="sm" rounded>Create Event</larecipe-button> to get started. 😤
+A simple event refers to a single-day or multi-day event.
+Click on <larecipe-button type="primary" size="sm" rounded>Create Event</larecipe-button> to get started with your event setup.

 <a name="Details"></a>

 ## Details <small class="v">v1.7</small>

-The first step is mandatory to proceed to the next step.
-Add these details to proceed to the next steps-
+The first step is required to proceed.
+Enter the following event details:

--   Select Organiser (if logged in as Admin)
+-   Select Organizer (if logged in as Admin)
 -   Category
 -   Event name
 -   Event excerpt (optional)
 -   Event URL (auto-generated)
 -   Description
--   Why to attend event? (optional)
+-   Why attend this event? (optional)
--   Offline Payment Instructions (Instructions to show under **Offline Payment** Option) <small class="v">v1.7</small>
+-   Offline Payment Instructions (displayed under **Offline Payment** option) <small class="v">v1.7</small>

 <br>